 As a follow-up to the white paper, RCC and UL co-hosted a webinar in 2021 to share government/stakeholder perspectives and learnings from retailers on packaging EPR in Canada.

 - Overview of Ontario’s hazardous and special products (HSP) regulation

 - How to comply with the Ontario batteries recycling regulation

 - Background on the consultation process for the Ontario Blue Box

 - Background on the consultation process for the Ontario EEE Regulation

 - How to comply with the Ontario EEE regulation

 - Ontario EEE – Services offered by producer responsibility organizations (PROs)

 - Ontario EEE – List of brand holders and their residency

-Contact Kelsey Morden, Manager, Sustainability Programs at email@example.com for questions or more information about:
+Contact Kelsey Meyer, Senior Manager, Sustainability Programs at email@example.com for questions or more information on: